Art is vital for our development as human beings.

 Wondering about the money?

 The amounts are represented in US dollars and the system walks you through the steps, so even if you have Mongolian tögrög or Botswanan pula, it's no problem, it will work.

 Wondering about the shipping?

 It is on the house, which means, the shipping is included in the price if I send it to you by regular mail.
-I am in Sweden and Swedish mail is very efficient.
+I am in France and the mail is very efficient.
 For example, a shipment to the U.S. takes from 3 to 5 working days and to Poland 5 days.
 Depending on your country's mailing efficiency, once the envelope or package is in your country's jurisdiction, it may take longer than 5 days.